What you can run in parallel

 | Indexer memory | About 4 GB RAM per core.
 Workloads with many indexes or data sources need more memory.
 Avoid indexers below 8 GB RAM. |

 | Indexer local disk | At least 120 GB for the split cache, ingest queue, and in-progress indexing work.
-Local SSDs are preferred. |
+Prefer local SSDs. |

 | Searcher memory | Start around 8 GB RAM per core when using high-latency object storage such as S3.
 Heavy aggregations need more. |